xnnba1984/Doublet-Detection-Benchmark/real_data_benchmark/README.md

 ## Some notes
 ### lsize and ngene
 The code of these two baseline methods does not contain the functionality of running time or stability.
-These two items are not compared in the manuscript.
+These two items are not compared in the paper.
 ### DoubetDecon
 The code of DoubletDecon only calculated precision, recall, TNR, and running time because it provided doublet prediction without doublet scores.
 ### Solo